jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 ---
 layout: page
-title: I'm a researcher at the Centre for the Governance of AI in Oxford.
-I try to reduce existential risks from AI by improving the corporate governance of AGI labs.
+title: Hi, I'm Jonas!
+I'm a researcher at the Centre for the Governance of AI in Oxford.
 ---

 <br>![Jonas Schuett](/jonasschuett.jpg "Jonas Schuett")